António Horta-Osório: Lloyds Banking Group

 In January 2011 he joined Lloyds Banking Group as an executive director, becoming CEO on 1 March 2011.

 In November 2011, he went on temporary leave due to exhaustion, which the Evening Standard called the most high-profile sick leave in the City.
 The following month, he announced that he was ready to return to work.
 In January 2012, he cited the impact that his leave of absence had on the company as the reason that he did not wish to receive a bonus for 2011, and said "As chief executive, I believe my bonus entitlement should reflect the performance of the group".

 Under his leadership, the bank's financial performance was turned around.
 It returned to profitability, slimming down to focus on domestic lending and to meet tougher regulatory requirements on the amount of capital it holds.
 Lloyds started down the road to full private ownership, with the Government reducing its stake in September 2013 and March 2014 respectively.
 In 2014, Horta-Osório saw his pay increase more than 50 percent to £11.5m as Lloyds returned to profit.
 Lloyds completed its return to private ownership in May 2017 with c.£900m above the original stake being repaid to the government.

 In the aftermath of the Brexit referendum, Horta-Osório sought to allay fears the bank would shift operations abroad as other UK banks had announced.
-He told Forbes, "We have no plans to move jobs to Luxembourg, or anywhere else in Europe, as a result of the UK’s decision to leave the European Union…But the nature of our business, and our UK focus, means the direct impact on our business is less compared to our peers".
+He said "We have no plans to move jobs to Luxembourg, or anywhere else in Europe, as a result of the UK’s decision to leave the European Union…But the nature of our business, and our UK focus, means the direct impact on our business is less compared to our peers".

 In 2017, Lloyds' statutory profit increased by 24% to £5.3bn in the year and it paid out the largest dividend in its history (£2.3bn) including a share buyback of £1bn.
 It also completed the acquisition of MBNA (1 June) and announced the acquisition of Zurich's UK workplace pensions and savings business (12 October).

 In July 2020 Horta-Osório announced that he would stand down as chief executive of Lloyds Banking Group by summer 2021.
 Charlie Nunn, formerly of HSBC, was named as his successor.
 Horta-Osório left at the end of April 2021.